 While a couple of you may have followed a link from the Diana Wynne Jones site and are here for the Fire & Hemlock essay, and perhaps another one or two of you may have heard about the Beauty X 3 essay and decided to check it out, we all know that most of you are here for the Potterverse collections.

 Yes, collections, plural.
 I finally had to split it into mostly canon-compliant, and obviously not canon-compliant groups.
-The non-compliant collection is still online because… as a theorist, the journey was more of a reward than the destination.
-Indeed, as it turned out, way more of a reward, and I am still rather pleased with the sort of possibilities that one could come up with before J. K. Rowling closed all future speculation down.
+The non-compliant collection is still online because… well, as a theorist, the journey turned out to be a lot more of a reward than the destination.
+Indeed, as it turned out, it was way more of a reward, and I am still rather pleased with the sort of possibilities that one could come up with before J. K. Rowling closed all future speculation down.

 The ‘Concerning the Potterverse’ collection is composed of articles which are still mostly compliant with the series as it stood at the end of ‘Harry Potter and the Deathly Hallows’.
 Anything which is not, is clearly designated as extrapolation, or missed opportunity.

 ‘The Potterverse UNhallowed’ collection contains those articles in which, although there may be some references to how the series ended up, the theories therein depicted are all based upon some point of reasoning which had been pretty thoroughly hosed by the end of the series.
 Several of these are of historical interest.
 A couple of them are my better-known theories.
 And some are my own favorites.
 Most of the Snape essays are here.